 Now you know which customer satisfaction metrics to choose, you have also several alternatives to send your surveys.
 Indeed, several channels exist to send your satisfaction surveys.
 This is where you push customer satisfaction even further.
 Which channel (or channels) do your customers prefer?
 Does your customer mix different communication channels?
 Several alternatives exist.
 You can learn more about it in this article about customer survey alternatives.
 You’ll learn how to choose between E-mail, SMS or Voice depending on your customers.

 It seems that you’re all settled!
 You know all about the best customer satisfaction metrics to track and the channels to use.
 Let’s improve customer satisfaction in your business right now.
-(Link) Naxai can make you a personal offer regarding your needs to improve customer satisfaction rate in your company, ask for a quote!
+(Link) Naxai can make you a personal offer regarding your needs to improve the customer satisfaction rate in your company, ask for a quote!
 (Link)